krobelus/rate-experiments/README.md

 - output core lemmas as DIMACS or LRAT for accepted proofs
 - output certificate of unsatisfiability for rejected proofs, see [SICK format]
-- competitive performance due to double-sweep checking with core-first unit propagation
+- competitive performance due to backwards checking with core-first unit propagation
-- option to ignore unit deletions (`--skip-unit-deletions`)
+- option to ignore unit deletions (flag `-d` or `--skip-unit-deletions`)
 - decompress input files (Gzip, Zstandard, Bzip2, XZ, LZ4)
 - The debug build comes with lots of assertions, including checks for arithmetic overflows and lossy narrowing conversions.

 We initially reserved 62 bits to identify clauses while `DRAT-trim` uses 30.
-Unfortunately, this caused issues with memory consumption because we need to encode clause hints in the LRAT proof which is larger than the input proof and needs to be kept in memory until the proof checking is complete.
+Unfortunately, this caused excess memory consumption because we need to encode clause hints in the LRAT proof which is much larger than the input proof and needs to be kept in memory until the proof checking is complete.
 Future proof formats should allow checking without keeping the entire proof in memory, although backwards checking might make this difficult.
 In order to make `rate` comparable to `DRAT-trim` in terms of memory consumption, we also use 30 bits for clause hints in the LRAT output.

 7. Experimental Evaluation
 ==========================